 West Kearny Mesa Automotive & Transmission of San Diego, CA offers expert brake repair and maintenance to the local community.
 Whether your brake problems are big or small our ASE certified technicians will taken care of you and your vehicle.
 Having your brakes serviced and maintained regularly is the best way to avoid potential problems.
 Brake pads, depending on your driving style and quality, can last anywhere from 30,000 miles to 70,000 miles.
-Yet, we recommend having them inspected during every oil changed service.
+Yet, we recommend having them inspected during every lube service and oil change.
 When your pads have less than ¼ of an inch they legally need to be replaced, for your safety as well as others.
 Additionally, other components of your brake system should be inspected at least once a year to ensure all parts are in good working order.
 Save valuable time and money, bring your vehicle to West Automotive Group’s newest shop.
 Conveniently located at 8027 Balboa Ave, Suite A; across the street from Rancho Chrysler Jeep Dodge Ram.
 We have a great reputation throughout the Southern California area and look forward to becoming Kearny Mesa’s dealership alternative for auto repair and maintenance.
 Call (858) 560-0156 or schedule service online today for dependable brake repair.

 Warning Signals of Brake Failure

 Brake failure is scary but the good news is, it can be avoided with timely maintenance and brake repair.
 Thankfully, your vehicle will give you audible and/or physical warning signals to alert you of a problem.
 To hear these problems we suggest listening to your vehicle with the air and music off.
 Below I will go over the most common warning signals to listen and watch out for.
 Avoid expensive brake repair bills by avoiding them altogether.